NHS Negligence Payouts

 - Medical expenses – these are the costs incurred to return to health after harm or injury due to negligence at the hands of the NHS.

-- Out of pocket losses – compensation may also be awarded for losses such as travel expenses, like those required to get back and forth between treatment or follow up care appointments after harm or injury has occurred.
+- Out of pocket losses – compensation may also be awarded for losses such as travel expenses, like those required to get back and forth between treatment or follow up care appointments.

 How is the Payout Amount Calculated?